ethanhowell/friendly/README.md

 **Required Must-have Stories**

-* User can log in with account or with Facebook/Google
+* User can log in with account or with Facebook
-* User can send view groups of which he is a member
+* User can see groups of which he is a member
 * User can create new groups
 * User can add people to groups
 * User can leave groups